waii-ai/waii-mcp-hands-on-lab/PREREQUISITES.md

 6. **Test the MCP Server**:
    - Open Claude Desktop
-     - You can see enabled mcp tools in the drop down on the left next to the '+'
+     - You can see enabled mcp tools in the 'search and tools' drop down (located on the bottom left, next to the '+')
    - Ask a question like "What's the weather in San Francisco?"
    - You should see Claude use the MCP server to fetch weather information
      - Claude should ask if it can trust the tool